DD9/boilerdemo/README.md

 ```

-9) To then push your changes to production:
+9) Then you can push your changes to production:
 ```
 $ git push production
 ```